Hydrospheredata/hydro-serving/docs/getting-started.md

 ### Provide training data

 To provide training data users need to add the `training-data=<path_to_csv>` field to the `serving.yaml` file.
-Run the following script to save training data used in previous steps as a `trainig_data.csv` file:
+Run the following script to save training data used in previous steps as a `training_data.csv` file:

 {% code title="save\_training\_data.py" %}
 ```python